Son-of-David/radxa-zero3-waveshare-lcd/README.md

 #- On any button press, shows a Games menu (Snake, Tetris, Paddle)
 #- Controls (menu): UP/DOWN to move, F2 to select, ENTER to return to Status
 #- Controls (games): See footer on each game screen
-#
-#This script is based on the structure and device handling patterns in kismet_web_interface.py
-#but contains no web or Kismet features — it targets the ST7789 display only.

 import sys
 import time